-Provide 2007-2008 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2008-2009 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2007-2008 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2007-2008 academic year costs of attendance will be available:
+Check here if your institution's 2008-2009 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2008-2009 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2007-2008 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2008-2009 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

 G1 PRIVATE INSTITUTIONS

-Tuition: \$33,256 \$33,256
+Tuition:

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

-Tuition: \$33,256 \$33,256
+Tuition:

-G1 REQUIRED FEES: 456?
+G1 REQUIRED FEES:

-G1 ROOM AND BOARD: • • • • ••••
+G1 ROOM AND BOARD:

-(on-campus) \$9,042 \$9,042
+(on-campus)

-G1 ROOM ONLY: 4 070 \$4.070
+G1 ROOM ONLY:

-~ (on-campus) \$4,972 \$4,972
+(on-campus)

-G1 BOARD ONLY: ¢4.070 ¢4.070
+G1 BOARD ONLY:

-(on-campus meal plan) \$4,070 \$4,070
+(on-campus meal plan)

-G1 Comprehensive tuition and room an d board foo (if your
+G1 Comprehensive tuition and room and d board fee (if your

-GI college cannot provide separate tuit
+college cannot provide separate tuiti on and room and

-board fees): ion and toom and
+board fees):

-board rees).
+-

 G1 Other:

-01

-G2 Minimum
+G2 Minimum Maximum

-Number of credits per term a student can take for the stated full-time tuition 12 G3 Yes No Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? х
+G2 Number of credits per term a student can take for the stated full-time tuition G3 Yes No Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?